-Despite Western hopes for a ceasefire following Sinwar's death, the incident could further escalate tensions in the Middle East.
+Despite Western expectations of a ceasefire following Sinwar's death, the incident could escalate tensions in the Middle East.

 Hamas leader Yahya Sinwar.
 Photo: Reuters

-US State Department spokesman Matthew Miller said the US wanted to start talks on a proposal to achieve a ceasefire and secure the release of hostages, calling Sinwar a "major obstacle" to ending the conflict.
+US State Department spokesman Matthew Miller said the US wants to begin negotiations on a proposed ceasefire and the release of hostages, calling Sinwar a "major obstacle" to ending the conflict.

-“That barrier has clearly been removed.
-It is not certain that whoever replaces Sinwar will agree to a ceasefire, but this event has removed the main barrier to achieving a ceasefire,” he said.
+"That barrier has clearly been removed.
+It's impossible to be certain that anyone who replaces Sinwar will agree to a ceasefire, but this event has removed the main obstacle to achieving a ceasefire," he said.
 In recent weeks, Sinwar had refused to negotiate.

-Iran has given no indication that the killing of its leader will sway its support.
-“The spirit of resistance will be strengthened” after Sinwar’s death, its mission to the United Nations said.
+Iran has shown no sign that the killing of its leader will change its support.
+"The spirit of resistance will be strengthened" following Sinwar's death, its delegation to the United Nations said.

-Hezbollah also appeared defiant, declaring "a new and more escalating phase in the confrontation with Israel".
+Hezbollah also expressed defiance, declaring "a new and more escalating phase in the confrontation with Israel."

-The Israeli military said on October 18 that it also killed Muhammad Hassin Ramal, a Hezbollah commander, in the Tayibe area of southern Lebanon.
+The Israeli army said on October 18 that it had also killed Muhammad Hassin Ramal, a Hezbollah commander in the Tayibe region of southern Lebanon.

 Ngoc Anh (according to Reuters)